 Did you know that listening to each other is about much more than hearing?

-Participants will be divided in smaller groups to brainstorm and develop innovative technological advances.
-The best idea(s) will be presented to the Behavioral Management and Social Sciences labs of the University of Twente for further exploration and development.
+The best idea(s) from the Hackathon will be presented to the Behavioral Management and Social Sciences labs of the University of Twente for further exploration and development.